kdboller/kdboller.github.io/_posts/2018-03-04-scaling-financial-insights-with-python.markdown

 ```

-As with the S&P 500 dataframe, we'll create an adj_close dataframe which only has the Adj Close column for all of our stock tickers.
+As with the S&P 500 dataframe, you'll create an adj_close dataframe which only has the Adj Close column for all of our stock tickers.
 If you look at the notebook in the repo I link to above, this code is chunked out in more code blocks, but for purposes of describing this here, I've included below all of the code which leads up to our initial merged_portfolio dataframe.

 ```python
 # Also only pulling the ticker, date and adj. close columns for our tickers.